microsoft/vscode-docs/docs/containers/debug-common.md

 - `docker-build` and `docker-run` tasks in `tasks.json`.
 - A launch configuration that invokes these tasks.

-We recommend using the **Docker: Add Docker Files to Workspace...** command create these items if none of these assets already exist.
+We recommend using the **Docker: Add Docker Files to Workspace...** command to create these items, if none of these assets already exist.
 If you already have a functional Dockerfile, we recommend using the **Docker: Initialize for Docker debugging** command to scaffold a launch configuration and Docker-related tasks.

 ## Node.js